Usayd ibn Hudayr: Descent of angels

 Abu Sa'id al-Khudri said: "He was among the best people in reciting the Qur'an."
 Asyad said: "I recited Surah Al-Baqarah one night, and I had a horse tied up, and my son Yahya was lying close to me, and he was a young boy.
 The horse stirred, so I got up, and I had no concern except for my son.
 Then I recited again, and the horse stirred, so I got up, and I had no concern except for my son.
 Then I recited again, and the horse stirred, so I lifted my head, and there was something like a shadow with lamps coming from the sky facing me, which startled me, so I stopped reciting.
 When morning came, I went to the Messenger of Allah (peace be upon him) and informed him.
 He said: 'Recite, O Abu Yahya.'
 I said: 'I have already recited.'
 The horse stirred, so I got up, with no concern except for my son.'
 He said to me: 'Recite, O Abu Yahya.'
 I said: 'I have already recited.'
 The horse stirred again, so he said: 'Recite, Abu Hudhayfah.'
 I said: 'I have already recited.'
 So I lifted my head, and there was something like a shadow with lamps in it coming from the sky facing me, which startled me.
 He said: 'Those were angels who drew near to your voice.
 If you had continued to recite until dawn, the people would have seen them.'"

 Praise from Muhammad

 Narrated by Abu Huraira, that Muhammad said: "What an excellent man Abu 'Ubaydah ibn al-Jarrah is!
 What an excellent man Mu'adh ibn Jabal is!
-What an excellent man Asyad ibn Hudayr is!
+What an excellent man Usayd ibn Hudayr is!
 What an excellent man Mu'adh ibn 'Amr ibn al-Jamuh is!"